IST356M001SP25/assignment-07-williscook/reflection.md

 **Best Reflection** "I learned when to use while vs for loops.
 While loops are for sentiel-controlled values (waiting for a condition to occur), vs for loops are for iterating over collections of fixed values."

 `--- Reflection Below This Line ---`
+This assignment has helped understand how to scrap the words that we need and convert it to a JSON File.
+This will be useful when we try to extract or look at the particular word that we need, and ensure each line can be repeated for the same procedure.